 “The reason why Shingrix was developed is because Zostavax just wasn’t as effective as it could potentially be,” Dr. Navjot Jain, an internal medicine specialist from The Ohio State University Wexner Medical Center, told Healthline.
 “Zostavax basically loses its efficacy by about 15 to 25 percent after one year, and after nine years it’s thought to no longer be effective.
 Shingrix is a new vaccination, but the studies have shown that its efficacy remains at about 85 percent four years after vaccination.”

-It’s a promising development when it comes to preventing shingles, an ailment that will afflict about one in every three Americans during their lifetime.
+It’s a promising development when it comes to preventing shingles, an ailment that will afflict about Americans during their lifetime.

 This rate is far lower than the childhood vaccine compliance rate for the measles, chicken pox, and whooping cough vaccines.
-Those vaccination rates hover between 84 percent to 91 percent nationally depending on the vaccine.
+Those vaccination rates hover nationally depending on the vaccine.

 While Shingrix would seem to be a positive step when it comes to preventing shingles, there are a few factors that may stop people from getting the recommended vaccine including medical record availability, the fear of vaccines, and the vaccines’ price tag.